 Excellence in Communication, Diversity, Equity & Inclusion Recognition

 The Excellence in Communication, Diversity, Equity and Inclusion Recognition acknowledges communication students who have applied their communication skills and knowledge to promote antiracism efforts and diversity, equity, access, justice, and inclusion practices outside of their classrooms.
 Communication majors and minors with a minimum of a 2.5 GPA in the major are eligible.
 The recognition includes a framed certificate for an individual.
 Nominees will write a 250-500 word essay demonstrating how they meet three criteria:

 Academic skills: The nomination essay must demonstrate the candidate's knowledge of communication concepts and skills they learned from their specific communication courses that pertain to their DEI recognition.

 Personal growth: The nomination essay must demonstrate the candidate's emerging or sustained commitment to the values of diversity, equity and inclusion.

 Community influence: The nomination essay must demonstrate how the candidate implements initiatives which cultivate/advance/model diversity and inclusion within the community.
-Please include specific evidence of exceptional efforts to promote an environment that is free from bias and discrimination.
+Please include specific evidence of exceptional efforts to foster a more inclusive environment and stand against discrimination.